binwiederhier/ntfy/docs/config.md

 ## Web Push
 [Web Push](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) ([RFC8030](https://datatracker.ietf.org/doc/html/rfc8030))
 allows ntfy to receive push notifications, even when the ntfy web app (or even the browser, depending on the platform) is closed.
-When enabled, the user can enable **background notifications** for their topics in the wep app under Settings.
+When enabled, the user can enable **background notifications** for their topics in the web app under Settings.
 Once enabled by the user, ntfy will forward published messages to the push endpoint (browser-provided, e.g. fcm.googleapis.com), which will then forward it to the browser.